ubadah-alsahuny/weather-dashboard/README.md

 It sounds easy, and is easy!
 I just haven't put my hands on this concept enough, which always gets me to forget how it all works out.
 But, I am now more familiar with UseEffect in React, and can confidently say that it is above 50% covered in my brain.

 ### 🖌 Responsive Design Core Principles:
 I have done multiple reponsive pages throughout my programming journy, but this time was different as I used Pseudo Elements in CSS (after, and before), which added a lot of life and modernity to the final product.
 Plus, it tought how to make these elements reponsive in different environments.

+### 🧼 Data Filtering:
+The API that I was using didn't have a direct field indicating the weather is short words, such as (Sunny, Cloudy, Rainy, etc...), but had a fields called shortForecast, that had keywords on how the weather will be throughout the day.
+I took these keywords and put them inside a function of testing the whole sentence to detect them using the ```.includes``` function, and returned the keyword as a response from the function to display the right icon.

 ## 🏗 How Can It Be Improved?
 - Adding a Light Theme, or a theme change when switching between daytime and nighttime forecasts.